brevzin/cpp_proposals/2996_reflection/reflection.md

 :::

-Clarify in bullet 15.11 that default template-arguments in `$splice-specialization-specifier$`s also factor into ODR.
+Clarify in bullet 15.11 that default template-arguments in `$splice-specialization-specifier$`s also factor into ODR:

 ::: std
+- [15.9]{.pnum} In each such definition, corresponding manifestly constant-evaluated expressions that are not value-dependent shall have the same value ([expr.const], [temp.dep.constexpr]).
 - [15.10]{.pnum} In each such definition, the overloaded operators referred to, the implicit calls to conversion functions, constructors, operator new functions and operator delete functions, shall refer to the same function.
 - [15.11]{.pnum} In each such definition, a default argument used by an (implicit or explicit) function call or a default template argument used by an (implicit or explicit) `$template-id$`[,]{.addu} [or]{.rm} `$simple-template-id$`[, or `$splice-specialization-specifier$`]{.addu} is treated as if its token sequence were present in the definition of `$D$`; that is, the default argument or default template argument is subject to the requirements described in this paragraph (recursively).